tty-pt/metal/README.md

 make
 ```

 I don't suppose you should copy and paste this part exactly.
-Beware.
+Beware you face shadows within yourself.
 ```sh
 cd ../..
 cat > index.html <<!